Illinois Traffic Violation and DUI Lawyers

 Last updated on

-There are two types of speeding tickets in Illinois – petty speeding and aggravated speeding.
-While aggravated speeding typically carries more serious penalties than petty speeding, both types of speeding tickets can result in large fines, suspension of license and even higher insurance rates if not handled properly.
+There are two types of speeding tickets in Illinois: petty speeding and aggravated speeding.
+While aggravated speeding typically carries more serious penalties than petty speeding, both types of speeding tickets may result in large fines, suspension of your driver’s license, and even higher insurance rates, if the ticket is not handled properly.

-Penalties and procedures for speeding tickets can vary from county to county.
-For instance, if you have been cited for going 30 mph or over in Cook or DuPage Counties, then you may not pay your speeding fine through the mail, you are required to show up to court to answer the charges.
-Because every county may be different, it is important to hire a speeding ticket lawyer who knows the local rules and procedures to make sure that you have the best defense available.
-There may be serious penalties and consequences for mishandling even the most minor speeding tickets – contact us today to for a free consultation about your speeding ticket.
+Importantly, the penalties and procedures for speeding tickets can vary from county to county.
+For instance, if you have been cited for going 30 mph or over in Cook County or DuPage County, then you may not pay your speeding fine through the mail.
+Instead, you are required to show up to court to answer the charges.
+Because every county may be different, it is important to hire a speeding ticket attorney who knows the local rules and procedures to make sure that you have the best defense available.

 - 100 or more points – 12-month suspension